subhra74/xdm/README.md

 ## Features
 - Download files at maximum possible speed (5-6 times faster than conventional downloaders).
-- XDM can save video from YouTube, Dailymotion, Vimeo, Facebook and thousands of popular video sharing sites.
+- XDM can save video from numerous video streaming sites.
 - Works with all modern browsers on Windows, Linux and Mac OS X. XDM supports [Google Chrome][18], [Chromium][18], [Firefox Quantum][19], [Vivaldi][20], [Edge][21] and many other popular browsers.
 - XDM has built in video converter, which lets you convert downloaded video to MP3 and MP4 formats.
 - Supports `HTTP`, `HTTPS`, `FTP` as well as video streaming protocols like `MPEG-DASH`, `Apple HLS`, and `Adobe HDS`.